Juan-Rivera/Juan-Rivera/README.md

 <div align="center">

-# Hi my name is Juan, nice to meet you 😄.
+# Hi I'm Juan, nice to meet you 😄.
 ## Where can you reach me?

 ## TECH Stack: